 Project overview

-Travelers on northbound State Route 167 between Puyallup and Auburn experience regular congestion, especially during morning peak commute hours.
-To help reduce delays during peak commute hours, WSDOT is building a new northbound high occupancy vehicle lane on SR 167.
-The new HOV lane will begin near State Route 410 in Pierce County, and continue north and tie into the existing SR 167 HOT Lane near Auburn in King County.
+Travelers on northbound State Route 167 between Puyallup and Auburn experienced regular congestion, especially during morning peak commute hours.
+To help reduce delays during peak commute hours, WSDOT built a new northbound high occupancy vehicle lane on SR 167.
+The new HOV lane begins near State Route 410 in Pierce County and continues north to tie into the SR 167 HOT Lane near Auburn in King County.

 What to expect